notafunction/portfolio/_posts/2017-11-03-deploy-with-git.md

 Forever is a package to keep your node apps persistent.

-It can be argued that using git in this way in an anti-pattern, and that’s true.
+It can be argued that using git in this way is an anti-pattern, and that’s true.
 Git is not a deployment tool, and should not be used in large applications.
-However, simplifying your workflow for those smaller projects is a great feeling.
+However, simplifying your workflow for those smaller projects is great!